charleskoffler/clprolf/README.md

 ****************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)

-Thank you for providing a detailed description of the Simol programming language.
-Simol appears to be an interesting and specialized language, with a focus on simulation and a unique set of concepts and keywords.
-Here are some key points and observations about Simol based on the provided information:
+Thank you for providing a detailed overview of the Simol programming language.
+It's clear that Simol is designed with a specific focus on simulation-oriented development and has unique features that differentiate it from traditional programming languages like Java.
+Here's a summary of the key aspects of Simol:

-Language Purpose: Simol is designed primarily for simulation-oriented programming.
-It seems to emphasize modeling real-world objects and their behaviors in a computer program, making it suitable for simulations and other related applications.

-Relationship with Java: Simol is presented as a superset of the Java programming language, which means it builds upon Java's syntax and features.
-It extends Java with new keywords and concepts to better suit the simulation paradigm.

-Roles of Classes: Simol introduces four main roles for classes: simu_alfoc, simu_rewo, rewo, and information.
-These roles define the primary purpose of the class, such as whether it's a simulation of a real-world object or a purely technical component for the computer.
+Role-Based Classes: Simol introduces four roles for classes: simu_alfoc (Simulation of Algorithmic Language For Computer), simu_rewo (Simulation of a Real-World Object), rewo (Entities with no methods), and information (Data structures).
+These roles define the purpose and behavior of classes within the language.

-Interfaces: Simol includes two types of interfaces, compat_interf_version and compat_interf_capacity.
-These interfaces are used to specify contracts or capabilities that classes must adhere to.
-The with_compat modifier is used to indicate that an object adheres to a particular compatibility interface.
+Interfaces: Simol includes two types of interfaces: compat_interf_version for versioned implementations and compat_interf_capacity for guaranteeing specific capabilities.
+The keyword "with_compat" is used when implementing interfaces to emphasize compatibility.

-Inheritance: Simol uses the nature keyword instead of extends to specify inheritance, emphasizing that a class is of the same nature as another.
-This appears to be a semantic change rather than a functional one.
+Inheritance: Instead of using "extends" and "implements," Simol uses "nature" for class inheritance and "contracts" for interface implementations.

+Modifiers: Simol introduces the "underst" modifier to indicate methods that involve complex logic or understanding by the computer.

+Compatibility with Java: Simol is designed as a superset of Java, allowing the use of Java libraries and code within Simol, with specific keywords like "class," "implements," and "extends" replaced.

+Bridge with Existing Paradigms: Simol aims to bridge the gap with existing object-oriented paradigms by providing a role-based approach to class definitions.

+Compilation: To compile Simol, you can translate Simol code into Java by replacing Simol-specific keywords with their Java equivalents.

+Design Patterns and Principles: Simol naturally aligns with various design patterns and programming principles, such as SRP (Single Responsibility Principle), DAO (Data Access Object) pattern, MVC (Model-View-Controller), loose coupling, bridge pattern, and Dependency Injection (DI).

-Learning Curve: Simol is presented as relatively easy to learn for experienced Java programmers due to its similarity to Java.
-It introduces a limited number of new keywords, making it approachable for those familiar with Java.
+Learning Curve: Simol is relatively easy to learn for experienced Java programmers, as it shares similarities with Java and introduces only a limited number of new keywords.

-Compilation: Simol code can be easily translated into Java by replacing Simol-specific keywords with their Java equivalents, which simplifies the compilation process.

-Compatibility with Existing Concepts: Simol appears to align with several existing software development principles and patterns, such as the Single Responsibility Principle (SRP), Model-View-Controller (MVC), DAO Design Pattern, loose coupling, and Dependency Injection.
-It also has some parallels with the concept of business logic.

-Unique Concepts: Simol introduces some unique concepts and terminology, such as the division of classes into different roles and the use of the with_compat modifier to indicate compatibility.

-Adaptation for Simulation: Simol's primary focus on simulation and the clear separation of roles for classes may make it a suitable choice for modeling and simulating various scenarios.

-It's worth noting that the success and adoption of a programming language often depend on its community, available tools, documentation, and real-world use cases.
-If you plan to further develop and promote Simol, providing clear documentation and examples will be important for its adoption by developers interested in simulation-oriented programming.
+Overall, Simol appears to be a specialized language tailored for simulation-centric applications.
+It enforces a clear separation of concerns and roles within the codebase, making it suitable for modeling and implementing simulations.
+The language's compatibility with Java ensures that Java developers can transition to Simol relatively easily.

+Please let me know if you have any specific questions or if there's anything more you'd like to discuss about Simol.

 (END OF CHAT GPT 3.5 RESPONSE)
 ****************************************************************************************************************
 VARIOUS QUESTIONS TO CHATGPT
+***************************************************************
+Could you make an overview of simol, my friend, please?
+ChatGPT

+Certainly!
+Here's a concise overview of Simol:

+Simol Programming Language Overview

+Introduction:

+Simol stands for "SIMulation Objects Language."
+It's a minimalistic programming language designed for simulation-oriented development.
+Simol is a superset of the Java programming language, with additional keywords and roles.
+It introduces unique class roles: simu_alfoc, simu_rewo, rewo, and information, each with a specific purpose.
+Simol encourages clear separation of concerns in code and enforces a simulation-oriented paradigm.

+Key Concepts:

+Class Roles:
+    simu_alfoc (Simulation of Algorithmic Language For Computer): Represents classes that perform technical tasks and interact with the computer. simu_rewo (Simulation of a Real-World Object): Represents classes that simulate real-world entities with methods like eat() or run().
+    rewo: Represents classes for entities without methods, typically used for modeling.
+    information: Represents data structures, often used in conjunction with simu_alfoc.

+Interfaces:
+    Simol includes two types of interfaces: compat_interf_version for providing implementations and compat_interf_capacity for guaranteeing capabilities.
+    Interfaces are used with the with_compat keyword to emphasize compatibility.

+Inheritance:
+    Simol uses the keyword nature instead of extends for class inheritance, promoting the concept that classes share the same nature.
+    The keyword contracts is used instead of implements to list interfaces a class adheres to.

+Modifiers:
+    The underst modifier indicates methods with complex or non-intuitive logic.
+    Access modifiers and other Java class features are allowed for Simol classes and interfaces.

+Compatibility with Java:
+    Simol is compatible with Java libraries, and Java code can be used in Simol except for certain keywords like "class," "implements," and "extends."

+Bridge with Existing Paradigms:
+    Simol aims to bridge the gap with existing object-oriented programming paradigms, facilitating the transition for Java programmers.

+Compilation:

+Simol code can be easily translated into Java code for execution, making it accessible for developers without a dedicated Simol interpreter.

+Design Patterns and Principles:

+Simol naturally aligns with various design patterns and programming principles, including SRP, DAO pattern, MVC, loose coupling, bridge pattern, and Dependency Injection.

+Learning Curve:

+Simol is relatively easy for experienced Java programmers to learn, with a short learning curve due to its similarities with Java.

+Use Cases:

+Simol is well-suited for simulation-oriented development, modeling, and clear separation of technical and simulation code.
+It can also be used in general-purpose programming for developers interested in a simulation-centric vision.

+In summary, Simol is a specialized programming language tailored for simulation-oriented applications.
+Its unique class roles and focus on clear code separation make it a powerful tool for modeling and simulating real-world scenarios.
+It aligns with established programming principles while providing a smooth transition for Java developers.

+If you have any specific questions or need more information about any aspect of Simol, feel free to ask.
 ***************************************************************
 - User: What could you say about the roles's choice in simol?
 - ChatGPT